elrnv/gltfgen/README.md

     - texture attributes,
     - custom attributes,
  - Full support for textures.
- - Material attribute on vtk primitives is used to reference specific materials provided on the command line.
+ - Material attribute on VTK primitives is used to reference specific materials provided on the command line.

+# Changelog

+Please see [CHANGELOG.md](CHANGELOG.md) for updates.

 # License